IndianaCHE/USPS-Address-Verifier/README.md

 - Generates the output files in a Results folder by default.
 This folder is auto created in the input file directory by defailt.
 This can be changes anytime by specifying the output directory.

 - Properly formats the mailing addresses in the format provided by USPS.
-For instance, the tool auto corrects `2705 granada circle west` to `2705 GRANADA CIR W`.
+For instance, the tool auto corrects `101 west ohio street` to `101 W OHIO ST`.

 - Auto detects headers then auto selects them.
 User may change them on their own.